Deobap73/python-setup-windows-and-Ubunto/README.md

 While Ubuntu is widely used by developers and data scientists, Windows is still the most popular operating system in the world and often the default choice in businesses and development teams.

-By the end of this class, you will have a completely configured environment on Windows, allowing you to program in Python without difficulty.
+By the end of this setup, you will have a completely configured environment on Windows, allowing you to program in Python without difficulty.

 ---